mathematica-pub/frontend-shared-packages/DEV_ENVIRONMENT.md

 Viz-components supports beta-releases so that we can test library code on real projects before officially making a feature stable and merging to main.
 This lets us make sure we can have rigorous tests and decent documentation for new features without slowing down project work too much.

-Developers can update `viz-components/package.json` to have a version starting with `beta-`, then push to any branch entitled `beta-release-[branch-description-here]`, and our beta-release deployment script will run.
+Developers can update `viz-components/package.json` to have a version suffixed with `-beta`, then push to any branch entitled `beta-release-[branch-description-here]`, and our beta-release deployment script will run.
 If developers want to update the beta-released package, simply bump the package version number and push to the beta-release branch you created again.

-Before a beta-release feature is merged to main, rename your branch (so there's no `beta-release` in it), remove `beta-` from the package version name, and bump the official version of the package.
+Before a beta-release feature is merged to main, rename your branch (so there's no `beta-release` in it), remove `-beta` from the package version name, and bump the official version of the package.

 ## Locally generating compodoc documentation